Opendigitalradio/dablin/README.md

 * gtkmm

-On Debian or Ubuntu, mpg123, FAAD2, SDL2 and gtkmm are packaged and all the required files can be installed using aptitude or apt-get, for example:
+On Debian or Ubuntu, mpg123, FAAD2, SDL2 and gtkmm are packaged and installed
+with:

 ```
 sudo apt-get install libmpg123-dev libfaad-dev libsdl2-dev libgtkmm-3.0-dev